syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 ## Setting Title content

- Title is used to display the contents at the top of the tile.
+ Title is used to display the notifications in the tile.
 The content can be an image, a text or a control, etc. You can set title to the tile by setting [Title](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~Title.html) property.

 {% tabs %}
 {% highlight XAML %}